-Set a steamer basket into the pot and add just enough water that the bottom edge of the steamer basket is wet.
-You only need between 1 and 2 inches of water in order to steam vegetables.
+- Set a steamer basket into the pot and add just enough water that the bottom edge of the steamer basket is wet.
+You only need 1 to 2 inches of water to steam vegetables.

-Cover the pot and steam the vegetable for three to four minutes only.
-Overcooked broccoli can develop an unpleasant odor while it cooks.
+- Cover the pot and steam the vegetable for 3 to 4 minutes.
+Overcooked broccoli can develop an unpleasant odor as it cooks.

-Remove the cover if the broccoli begins to smell before it has completely cooked to allow the odor to dissipate into the air.
+- Remove the cover if the broccoli begins to smell before it's completely cooked to allow the odor to dissipate into the air.